hapax/hapax.github.io/assets/chuzenji.md

 dissolving the sand into the ocean, less like the teapot and more like the blaze that consumed the house.
-It is a surface phenomenon, evolved in accord with thermodynamics not to preserve order but to *convert to disorder with maximum efficiency*.
+It is a surface phenomenon, evolved in accord with thermodynamics not to preserve order, but to *convert it to disorder with maximum efficiency*.
 England calls this "dissipation-driven adaptation".
 With enough order to burn, life could be inevitable.